 - If you cannot drink liquids by mouth or if you have upset stomach, throwing up, or diarrhea that does not go away, you need to avoid getting dehydrated.
 Contact your doctor to find out what to do.
 Dehydration may lead to low blood pressure or to new or worsening kidney problems.

-- If you will be having any surgery or procedure that uses anesthesia or deep sedation, talk with your doctor.
-This drug may raise the risk of food getting into the lungs during this type of surgery or other procedure.
+- If you will be having any surgery or procedure, talk with your doctor.
+This drug may raise the risk of food getting into the lungs during surgery or other procedures that use anesthesia or deep sedation.
+You may need to stop this drug before these types of surgery or procedures.

 If you are using this drug for diabetes: